 Gymnasium.
 The Gymnasium has 1,360-person capacity and includes a basketball court, locker rooms, and a concession area.
+The second floor houses the Exercise Performance Laboratory

 Residence Halls.
 Thomas University has three residence halls.
 In addition to the Pinetree Residence Hall, located about two miles from the Forbes campus and housing approximately 65 students, two new residence halls opened on TU's Magnolia Campus in the fall of 2016, housing an additional 80 students in apartment suite style units.